-- 22. Involved supervisors may find that the potential issues arising from group structures also impact on the relationship between supervisors of different parts of the group (for example over the amount of capital held at different levels within the group).
-Where such issues arise, these should, where appropriate, be resolved for example at college meetings or through bilateral discussions. - 23.
+- 23. Whether an insurance group is more centralised or more decentralised will affect the division of roles between involved supervisors.
+For instance, in a more centralised group, the group-wide supervisor will be best placed to have an overview of the group's objectives and strategies (as these will be centrally set) and should ensure that these are communicated to other involved supervisors, whether through supervisory colleges or other means of coordination arrangements.
+In more decentralised group structures, it is likely that other involved supervisors will be better placed to assess objectives and strategies as these will largely be set at lower levels within the group. - 24.
+Involved supervisors may find that the potential issues arising from group structures also impact on the relationship between supervisors of different parts of the group (for example over the amount of capital held at different levels within the group).
+Where such issues arise, these should be resolved, for example, at college meetings or through bilateral discussions. - 25.
 Certain complex group structures may create risks and can make it difficult for both management and supervisors to have a clear view of the group structure and associated risks, thus hindering effective supervision.
-For example, the use of multiple holding companies located in different jurisdictions, may make it difficult for involved supervisors to organise appropriate group supervision. - 24.
-Insurance group structures should be sufficiently documented and transparent to reduce the likelihood that gaps or duplication in regulatory oversight between jurisdictions do not occur and so enable effective group-wide supervision.
-It is a good practice for the group-wide supervisor to take into account the legal and management structure of the group in evaluating its governance framework.
-It is good practice for groups to document and make publicly available the group structure, updating this information when necessary.
-The group-wide supervisor and other involved supervisors should review this document at least annually.
-The review of this document, as well as other interactions with the group, such as meetings with the Board of the head of the group and insurance legal entities within the group, should help involved supervisors to assess the risks that might arise from the group structure. - 25.
-It is considered as a good practice for the group-wide supervisor to either approve or be notified of any material acquisitions or disposals of entities or mergers or restructuring within the group.
+For example, the use of multiple holding companies located in different jurisdictions, affiliated reinsurance arrangements, or shared service arrangements are circumstances which may make it difficult for involved supervisors to organise appropriate group supervision. - 26.
+Insurance group structures should be sufficiently documented and transparent to manage the business as well as reduce the likelihood that gaps or duplication in regulatory oversight between jurisdictions occur and so enable effective group-wide supervision.
+It is good practice for the group-wide supervisor to take into account the legal and management structure of the group in evaluating its corporate governance framework.
+It is good practice for group-wide supervisors to have a group document its group structure.
+It is also considered to be good practice for group-wide supervisors to require a group to make publicly available at least a simplified group structure, updating this information when necessary. - 27.
+The group-wide supervisor and other involved supervisors should review the documentation of group structure at least annually.
+The review of this document, as well as other interactions with the group, such as meetings with the Board of the head of the group and insurance legal entities within the group, should help involved supervisors to assess the risks that might arise from the group structure. - 28.
+It is considered as good practice for the group-wide supervisor to either approve or be notified of any material acquisitions or disposals of entities or mergers or restructuring within the group.
 The other involved supervisors should either approve or be notified of any direct or indirect change in the owners of insurance legal entities under their supervision.
 Such notifications should be made by the relevant entity to its supervisor.
 The group-wide supervisor should also make other involved supervisors aware of relevant changes and that these are discussed in supervisory colleges where appropriate.
-To support effective supervision, the group-wide supervisor needs to define clear materiality or threshold levels to obtain consistent and timely information, if not otherwise set by the jurisdiction. - 26.
-Involved supervisors should consider issues like actual and potential conflicts of interest between different legal entities within the group (for example over capital movement and dividend levels) or dependencies of different entities within the group on each other (for example through shared services or financial guarantees).
-Such conflicts and dependencies may be between insurance legal entities or between insurance legal entities and other legal entities within the group.
-It is a good supervisory practice to identify and assess the effectiveness of the mechanisms in place within the group to resolve such issues.
-In a more centralised group, these mechanisms may occur through group level committees, whereas a more decentralised group may place greater reliance on informal co-operation between insurance legal entities and the head of the group.
-Where a group is reliant on informal cooperation mechanisms, more supervisory attention will be necessary to ascertain whether these mechanisms are working effectively.
-Involved supervisors might assess the effectiveness of such arrangements through discussions with Board members and other staff involved in these arrangements and review of minutes of meetings.
+To support effective supervision, the group-wide supervisor needs to define clear materiality or threshold levels to obtain consistent and timely information, if not otherwise set by the jurisdiction.